charlesfranciscodev/vuejs-playground/README.md

 ### Authentication
 * [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) for password hashing in the backend.
 * [JSON Web Tokens](https://jwt.io/) for storing the credentials in the frontend.
-* Sign Up
-* Login with username and password (display the current user in the navbar)
-* Logout

 ### Bonus
 * Show a confirmation before deleting a contact.